pyladies/global-organizing/README.md

 ### Notes

 Monthly meeting notes are captured in the `/notes` directory.
+All notes are additionally published in the [PyLadies Slack](https://slackin.pyladies.com/) at `#feed-global-minutes`.

 ### Process/workflow

 Write ups of our global organizing process and workflow are in the `/process` directory.

-Example: PyLadies chapter onboarding workflow, PyLadies Global Council Selection Proposals.
+Example: PyLadies chapter onboarding workflow, PyLadies Global Council Selection Proposals, PyLadies Slack introduction prompt.

 ### Scripts